International Seafood Sustainability Foundation: Make the Commitment project

-Fishing Capacity Reduction
+Fishing capacity reduction

 The ISSF Board adopted a conservation measure to limit the growth in fishing capacity of the global large-scale tropical tuna purse seine fleet.
 The resolution calls on processors, traders, importers and others to refrain from transactions in skipjack, bigeye and yellowfin tuna caught by large-scale purse seine vessels that did not exist before January 2013, unless new vessels replace existing capacity.

 Marine Protected Areas

 ISSF commissioned a study to determine if Marine Protected Areas (MPAs) can be put to work for the conservation of tuna stocks and found that area closure could be an effective tool but more research is needed.
 To further explore the issue, ISSF held a workshop with more than 30 conservation and science experts to consider if MPAs can be effectively used, and how they can be implemented.

-100% Purse Seine Observer Coverage
+100% purse seine observer coverage

 The ISSF Board adopted a conservation measure calling on processors, traders and importers to refrain from transactions with purse seine vessels that do not have an onboard observer as of January 2013.
 ISSF is also developing a training program to ensure that observer coverage, and subsequent data collection, is effective.

-ISSF also conducts “real world” testing of video electronic monitoring systems designed for instances where onboard human observation is not practical or as a support to live observation.
+ISSF also conducts "real world" testing of video electronic monitoring systems designed for instances where onboard human observation is not practical or as a support to live observation.